 The performances are probably the most noteworthy element in the film.
 James Luisi as our main man and detective on the hunt for the killer is great.
-He plays the ladies man but during the more heavy stuff, he was a great lead.
-Susan Sullivan was decent in her role as Dr. Carol Thompson.
+He plays the ladies man, but during the more heavy stuff, he was an impressive lead.
+Susan Sullivan was decent in her role as Dr Carol Thompson.
 Her character is one of the only characters that I felt sorry for by the films final few moments.
-John Karlen as our killer is alright in the role but I felt like he wasn't menacing enough.
-I think that his charcter isn't given enough to do and that could fall back on the screenplay.
+John Karlen as our killer is alright in the role, but I felt like he wasn't menacing enough.
+I think that his character isn't given enough to do and that could fall back on the screenplay.

 DEATH TOLL: 6

 - A woman's body is thrown off a cliff near the Golden Gate Bridge.

 - A woman's body is found with a broken neck and wrists.